 Regardless of the material, bookcases fulfil the purpose you require.
 Material, on the other hand, has an effect on how long a bookshelf lasts and how simple it is to move.
 Solid hardwoods and metals are long-lasting investments.
 However, they are significantly heavier and more difficult to transport.
 Wood veneers and plywood are typical bookshelf materials, and they’re ideal for rustic or classic decor themes.
 A number of materials are used to construct bookshelves.

 Consider all finish possibilities, since what works in one room may not work in another.
 Keep an open mind when it comes to fashion.
-For example: If your style is more modern, you might be surprised to discover that a rustic, worn bookshelf fits right in.
-When it comes to picking the style of your bookcase, you’ll be confronted with dozens of choices, whether you only want a few shelves to display decor or you want to store a small library.
+For example: If your style is more modern, you might be surprised to discover that a rustic, worn bedroom bookshelf fits right in.
+When it comes to picking the style of your bookcase, you’ll be confronted with dozens of choices, whether you only want a small book shelf to display decor or you want to store a small library.

 You don’t want a too tiny, or overly huge bookshelf for your home.
 You don’t want your whole wall to be a bookshelf and you need to consider how high it is and how much storage you’ll get on it.
 Even if you want your bookshelf to hold just beautiful items and knick-knacks, it’s good for your house and not taking away the element.
 One thing is to be a conversation piece, another thing is that a conversation piece is the main argument regarding the design of your home.